 NOTE: Abraham Lincoln had Malaria, at least twice.
 The first time was in 1830 (21 years old), along with the rest of his family.
 They had just arrived in Illinois that year.
 The second episode was in the summer of 1835 (26 years old), while living in New Salem, Illinois.
 Lincoln was then so ill, he was sent to a neighbor's house to be medicated and cared for.
 Malaria, during that time period, would often rear its ugly head throughout ones lifetime.

 RUMOR: Lincoln had Marfan syndrome.
 Today geneticists consider the diagnosis unlikely.

 UNFOUNDED: Lincoln's son, Willie, died from typhoid fever.
 It is only speculation that Lincoln suffered from typhoid fever at the Gettysburg address.
-But it is more likely that Lincoln had a mild case of smallpox, as his valet William H. Johnson develop smallpox caring for Lincoln after the Gettysburg address and he died from it.Unfortunately, since no hair samples from Lincoln during this period are available, it is impossible to determine whether or not he was truly suffering from mercury poisoning while he was taking Blue Mass.
+But it is more likely that Lincoln had a mild case of smallpox, because his personal valet, William H. Johnson, develop smallpox caring for Lincoln after the Gettysburg address and he died from it.Unfortunately, since no hair samples from Lincoln during this period are available, it is impossible to determine whether or not he was truly suffering from mercury poisoning while he was taking Blue Mass.

 Compiled by Neil Gale, Ph.D.